grscheller/scheller-linux-archive/pythagTriples/README.md

    but the square root of `2` is not rational!

-3. The ordered algorthm generates all possible triples in lexiconical order,<br>
-   that is `a < b < c`.
+3. The ordered algorthm generates all possible triples in lexiconical order, that is `a < b < c`.

    As `b` gets larger, eventually the difference in length